maxgrossenbacher/nlp_yelp_reviews/README.md

 ## Motivation

 *Why is Natural Langauage Processing important?*
 Approximately 80% of "business-relevant information originates in unstructured form, primarily text" ([breakthroughanalysis.com](https://breakthroughanalysis.com/2008/08/01/unstructured-data-and-the-80-percent-rule/)).
 Obviously, if some company wants to utilize all this information, then they must be able to take this unstructured free text and turn it into something meaningful and actionable.
-Natural language processing (NLP) does exactly this!
+Natural language processing (NLP) attempts to do exactly this!
 Social media is a burgeoning field built on the premise of human-to-human interaction (mainly through free text) on the internet.
-In this field, the ability to wrangle unstructured can provide key insights about specific users or businesses.
-These insights can be used to optimize marketing campaigning, recommender systems and user experience with the site or app.
+In this field, the ability to wrangle unstructured data can provide key insights about specific users or businesses.
+These insights can be used to optimize marketing campaigns to target to specific users interests, build recommender systems or improve the user experience.

 ## Overview
 This project is built around 3 main questions and explores the power of natural language processing to process and analyze text.